shirograhm/riot-items-tfm2/workshop_desc.md

 [h2] Credits [/h2]

 Thank you to @Formula Piggy and @Yuuroo in the discord for Vietnamese translations!
-Thank you to the discord for their help with the mod-sdk setup, documentation, and general coolness.
+Thank you to the people in the discord for their help with the mod-sdk setup, documentation, and general coolness.

 [h2] Legalese [/h2]